Aswath Damodaran: Investors Have Three Choices When It Comes To Investing In Marijuana Businesses

 If you are an investor, you want to invest on the expectation that there is more value in these companies than you are paying up front, for your equity stake.
 As I see it, here are your choices:

 1. The Concentrated Pick: Pick a stock or two that you believe is most suited to succeed in the business, as it matures.
 Thus, if you believe that the business is going to get commoditized and that the winner will be the one with the lowest costs, you should target a company like Canopy Growth, a company that seems to be pushing towards making itself the low-cost leader in the growth end of the business.
 If, in contrast, you believe that this is a business where branding and marketing will set you apart, you should focus on a company that is building itself up through marketing and celebrity endorsements.
 To succeed at this strategy, you have to be right on both your macro assessment and your company pick, but if you are, this approach has the potential to have the biggest payoff.
+You may also plan to use the most effective marketing tool to increase sales.
+This may require expert assistance from Client Verge, which has a comprehensive solution to create a winning formula.

 2. Spread your bets: If your views about how the business will evolve are diffuse, but you do believe that there will be strong overall revenue growth and ultimate profitability, you can buy a portfolio of marijuana stocks.
-In fact, there is an ETF (MJ) composed primarily of cannabis-related stocks, with a modest expense ratio; its ten biggest holdings are all marijuana stocks which include quality water soluble cbd, comprising 62% of the portfolio.
+In fact, there is an ETF (MJ) composed primarily of cannabis-related stocks, with a modest expense ratio; its ten biggest holdings are all marijuana stocks comprising 62% of the portfolio.
 The upside is that you just have to be right, on average, for this strategy to pay off, but the downside is that these companies are all richly priced, given the overall optimism about the market today.
 You also have to worry that the ultimate winner may not be on the list of stocks that are listed today, but a new entrant who has not shown up yet.
 If you are willing to wait for a correction, and there will be one, you may be able to get into the ETF at a much more reasonable price.

 It may be indication of my age, but I really don’t have a strong enough handle on this market and what makes it tick to make an early bet on competitive advantages.
 So, I will pass on picking the one or two winners in the market.
 Given how euphoric investors have been since the legalization of weed in Canada in pushing up cannabis stock prices, I think this is the wrong time to buy the ETF, especially since sector is going to draw in new players.
 That leaves me with the third and final choice, which is to invest in a company that is not viewed as being in the business but has a significant stake in it nevertheless.
 At current stock prices, neither Scott Miracle-Gro nor GW Pharmaceuticals looks like a good bet (I valued Scott Miracle-Gro at about $55, below its current stock price of $70.), but I think that my choices will get richer in the years to come.
 I can wait, and while I do, I think I will take another walk on the boardwalk!